A ratio of integration between quotients in geometric invariant theory: Singular varieties and strictly semi-stable points

 \begin{theorem}[Poincar\'e duality] If $X$ is a smooth $n$-dimensional variety, then the map $A^i_G(X) \to A_{n-i}^G(X)$ defined by $c \mapsto c \frown [X]$ is an isomorphism. \end{theorem} \begin{proof} See \cite[Prop.
 4]{edi-gra1}. \end{proof}

-\begin{remark} When $X$ is a smooth $n$-dimensional variety, this allows us to write $A^k_G(X)$ to denote the codimension $k$ Chow group $A_{n-k}^G(X)$.
-Furthermore, this induces an isomorphism of rings $A_G^\ast(X) \cong A_{n-\ast}^G(X)$, with the multiplication structure on $A_{n-\ast}^G(X)$ given by the intersection product. \end{remark}
+\begin{remark} When $X$ is a smooth $n$-dimensional variety, this allows us to write $A^k_G(X)$ to denote the codimension $k$ Chow group $A_{n-k}^G(X)$, without any ambiguity in notation.
+Furthermore, this identification forms an isomorphism of rings $A_G^\ast(X) \cong A_{n-\ast}^G(X)$, with the multiplication structure on $A_{n-\ast}^G(X)$ given by the intersection product. \end{remark}